marmeladema/Saxxy/README.md

 Saxxy
 ====

-Saxy is a simple, but efficient sax parser for html and other markup languages.
+Saxxy is a simple, but efficient sax parser for html and other markup languages.